iot-accelerator/ohio-state-workshop/README.md

 ### MVC

 MVC or Model-View-Controller is a common way of designing web applications and pages using a Javascript framework.
+In the Model-View-Controller pattern, the model is the data, the view are the UI elements that are presented to the user and the controller is the glue that pulls it all together.
+React is a view library which lets you create reusable UI components.
+In this case, the Particle cloud holds our model and we use jQuery as the controller code.

 <img src="https://upload.wikimedia.org/wikipedia/commons/thumb/a/a0/MVC-Process.svg/2000px-MVC-Process.svg.png" width="240" />